wilsonmar/wilsonmar.github.io/_posts/2022-01-16-aws-cognito.md

 PROTIP: A developer accounts needs to be setup with each third-party (Facebook) for Cognito to interact with.

+High level short summaries:

-1. High level short summary <a target="_blank" href="https://cloudacademy.com/course/using-amazon-cognito-manage-authentication-authorization-mobile-web-apps-1560/cognito-lecture-one/?context_resource=lp&context_id=241">VIDEO course: "Using Amazon Cognito to Manage Authentication & Authorization to your Mobile and Web Apps"</a>
+1. <a target="_blank" href="https://cloudacademy.com/course/using-amazon-cognito-manage-authentication-authorization-mobile-web-apps-1560/cognito-lecture-one/?context_resource=lp&context_id=241">VIDEO course: "Using Amazon Cognito to Manage Authentication & Authorization to your Mobile and Web Apps"</a>

 1. <a target="_blank" href="https://cloudacademy.com/course/using-aws-identity-federation-simplify-access-scale-1549/using-aws-identity-federation-to-simplify-access-at-scale/?context_id=42&context_resource=lp">VIDEO: "Using AWS Identity Federation to Simplify Access at Scale"</a>